 I bought so many packages that I was sure my luggage was going to be way over in excess weight.
 I was right.
 It was way over.
 But, the good people at West Jet let my luggage go through without asking me to pay extra luggage fees.

-So, if pink and red is not your thing – or maybe you simple boycott Valentine’s Day completely – you can use just the red and white M&Ms for Canada Day, or red, white, and blue for your 4th of July celebrations.
+So, if pink and red is not your thing, or if you boycott Valentine’s Day completely, you can use just the red and white M&Ms for Canada Day.
+Or, try red, white, and blue for 4th of July celebrations.
 There’s black and orange for Halloween, pastels for Easter, and of course, my favourite, red and green for Christmas!

 To be completely honest with you, Dear Reader, this cookie recipe has to be the best and the easiest cookie recipe you will ever get your hands on.
 Please, please, please save this recipe – especially if you have kids!